CVDExInfo/financial-planning-u/AWS_DIAGNOSTIC_FINDINGS.md

 **Verification Required**:
 Check each Lambda function's environment variables match expected values

+**Docs infrastructure**:

+- SAM now provisions the `DocsBucket` S3 bucket (default name from `DocsBucketName`) with CORS for presigned `PUT` uploads and server-side encryption.
+- The deep `/health?deep=true` check validates both Dynamo tables and the docs bucket presence, returning `docs_bucket` status so missing buckets no longer surface as opaque 500s from `/uploads/docs`.

 ### 6. Catalog Handler Fallback Behavior

 **Finding**: The catalog handler has a fallback mechanism that returns a minimal dataset on error (catalog.ts lines 33-44):